willmaddock/CosmicUniversalismStatement/Docs/AI, Philosophy, God's Free Will, and Cosmic Universalism.md

 - 📜 **Release Notes**: Track the evolution of the framework, from early versions like v1.0.9 to the current v3.0.0, which introduced NASA integration and high-precision arithmetic.
 - 📄 **License**: A custom license governing the use and distribution of the framework’s code and documentation ([CU License](https://github.com/willmaddock/CosmicUniversalismStatement/blob/main/LICENSE/LICENSE.md)).

-This repository is essential for anyone looking to explore or contribute to the CU framework, offering both theoretical insights and practical tools.

 ### 🛠️ CU Time Converter
 The [CU Time Converter](https://willmaddock.github.io/CosmicUniversalismStatement/cosmic_converter/v3_0_0/cu_time_converter_stable_v3_0_0.html) is a web-based tool that allows users to convert between Gregorian dates and CU-Time, a linear time scale central to the CU framework.
 - **Functionality**: Users can input a Gregorian date (e.g., June 4, 2025, 09:37 UTC) and receive the corresponding CU-Time value (~3,094,134,045,009.928262 CU-Time).